Parsa Mirfasihi

 Education

-2024-2026 Master of Science in Electrical and Computer Engineering
+Doctor of Philosophy in Electrical and Computer Engineering

 San Francisco State University